- 1 Green leafhopper

 1. Both nymphs and adults suck the cell sap from the leaves of the plant.

 2. Due to sucking cell sap, the plant conducting tissues become collapsed, and as a result plant materials cannot move upward.

 3. Then the infested plants become yellow and lose vitality and vigor due to lack of photosynthesis.

 4. Finally burning symptoms appear in patches in the infested field which is known as “hopper burn”.

 5. They can do damage by lacerating the plant tissues with ovipositor which facilities microbial infection.

 1. GLH cause Tungro disease and yellow dwarf disease by carrying tungro virus and yellow dwarf virus respectively.

-2. Photosynthesis reduction occur this insect secrets honey dew on plants which later help for production of sooty mould fungus grows.
-Finally yield reduction occurs severely.
+2. Photosynthesis reduction occurs this insect secrets honeydew on plants which later helps for the production of sooty mold fungus grows.
+Finally, yield reduction occurs severely.

 A) Non-chemical control of Green leafhopper

 - Removing excess water from the field.